sigma512/outlearn-publishing/pages/welcome.md

 * a company supporting great developer services, tools, or APIs that deserves an equally great training experience
 * a hacker with awesome pro tips to share about your favorite platforms

-In this path, you'll learn everything you need to know to simply and efficiently publish your material to Outlearn, publicly or for your private audience, and take advantage of the evolving learning features Outlearn offers to enrich your content.
+In this learning path, you'll learn everything you need to know to simply and efficiently publish your material to Outlearn, publicly or for your private audience, and take advantage of the evolving learning features Outlearn offers to enrich your content and make it more engaging.

-### Hello World
+### Outlearn Modules

+Modules are the basic unit of learning in Outlearn.
 We'll start with a simple _Hello World_ learning module example, because...you know..._hello world_!

 ### Outlearn Packages